History & Mission

 By 1995, with the collection growing ever larger, particularly the number of flying aircraft, a second facility was opened near the southern rim of the Grand Canyon in Valle, Arizona.
 This facility would remain open until the Covid-19 pandemic of 2020, when it was closed to the public and converted into a facility focused on aircraft restoration.

 Chino remains the base of operations for the Museum.
 Seven hangars house the collection with several additional buildings including the Aviation Discovery Center, the Research Library, the Model Room, and a small theater.
 Altogether, including structures and outside tarmac displays, the Chino location comprises a 14-acre campus.
-The collection now numbers close to 160 aircraft, and nearly a quarter of these fly regularly.
+The collection now numbers over 160 aircraft with more than 35 in flyable condition.

 In 2022, the Museum signed a lease agreement at the Santa Maria Airport in Santa Maria, California.
 Groundbreaking began in 2023 on a multi-phase project that will create a substantial presence for the Museum on 23 acres at this historic airport.
 Phase One is expected to be completed and open to the public by 2025.